Bordered theory for pillowcase homology: Algebraic pairing

 \subsection{DD bimodule, and the pairing}

-\begin{definition} {\it Dual small bar resolution} of algebra $\A$ is a type DD structure $\dualSmallBar$, whose generators correspond to elements of $ \A^{5s}$, i.e. each element $_{i'}{a(e_1,e_2,\ldots,e_l)}_{j'} \in \A^{5s}$ gives an element $ _i{b(e_1,e_2,\ldots,e_l)}_j \in \ov{bar}$.
+\begin{definition} {\it Dual small bar resolution} of algebra $\A$ is a type DD structure $\dualSmallBar$, whose generators correspond to elements of $ \A^{5s}$, i.e. each element $_{i'}{a(e_1,e_2,\ldots,e_l)}_{j'} \in \A^{5s}$ gives an element $ {}_i{b(e_1,e_2,\ldots,e_l)}_j \in \ov{bar}$.
 The type DD structure on $\ov{bar}$ over $\A$ is given by:

-\end{definition} For the explicit description of elements and actions see Appendix.
-For convenience let us write here one example of how differential acts:
+\end{definition} For the explicit description of the elements and the differential in $\dualSmallBar$ see Appendix.
+For convenience let us write here one example of how the differential acts:

 We will simplify $\dualSmallBar$ preserving its homotopy type.
 For that there exists a convenient tool called \say{cancellation}.
-Suppose there are two generators in a DD bimodule $\dualSmallBar$ satisfying $\delta^1(x)=y + \ldots$, i.e. there is only one action from $x$ to $y$, and it does not have any outgoing algebra elements (an example would be $\delta^1(b(\eta_3',\xi_3',\xi_{21}'))=1\otimes b(\eta_3',\xi_3',\xi_{2}',\xi_{1}') \otimes 1$).
-Then one can cancel these two generators, i.e., first, erase $x$, $y$ and the arrows involving them from the bimodule, and second, add some other arrows between the generators left in the bimodule, guided by a certain cancellation rule.
+Suppose there are two generators in a DD bimodule $\dualSmallBar$ satisfying $\delta^1(x)=y + \ldots$, i.e. there is only one action from $x$ to $y$, and it does not have any outgoing algebra elements (an example would be $b(\eta_3',\xi_3',\xi_{21}') \rightarrow 1\otimes b(\eta_3',\xi_3',\xi_{2}',\xi_{1}') \otimes 1$).
+Then we can cancel these two generators, i.e., first, erase $x$, $y$ and the arrows involving them from the bimodule, and second, add some other arrows between the generators left in the bimodule, guided by a certain cancellation rule.
 The outcome is a bimodule $^{\A}\ov{bar}{}'^{\A}$ with less generators, and which is homotopy equivalent to the previous one $ ^{\A}\ov{bar}{}'^{\A}$ $\simeq$ $\dualSmallBar$.
-See \cite[Section 3.1]{Zhan} for the details of how cancellation works.
+See \cite[Section 3.1]{Boh} for the details of how cancellation works.

 We want to cancel all possible differentials in $\dualSmallBar$.
-It turns out it does not matter which differentials and in which order one cancels.
-In the end one gets a bimodule $\dualSmallBarRed$ with no other possible cancellations.
-Instead of proving this, let us define $\dualSmallBarRed$ explicitly below.
+It is clear that it does not matter which differentials and in which order we cancel, up to homotopy equivalence the end result $\dualSmallBarRed$ will be the same.
+Moreover, in our case it turns out that even the isomorphism class of $\dualSmallBarRed$ does not depend on the choice and order of cancellations.
+We could describe the cancellation process and prove the uniqueness of the resulting bimodule $\dualSmallBarRed$, but we decided to skip this unnecessary step, and simply define $\dualSmallBarRed$ explicitly below.
 Note that below we change the notation: instead of primes we will write minuses, i.e. $b(\xi'_1)$ becomes $b(-\xi_1)$, except for the constant path elements, in which case $b(i'_0)$ becomes $b(i_0)$.
-This is convenient for interpreting generators and differentials of $\dualSmallBarRed$ on Figure \ref{figure:parameterization-to-algebra}.
+This is convenient for interpreting generators and differentials of $\dualSmallBarRed$ in Figure~\ref{figure:parameterization--algebra}.

 \begin{definition} $ \dualSmallBarRed$ of algebra $\A$ is a type DD structure which consists of the following 24 generators (we list them with their idempotents):